scmorse/bitcoin-misc/sighash_proposal_v2.md

 int SIGHASH_SINGLE = (nAtIndex << 7) | nAtOther;
 ```

 It is necessary in this example to have SIGHASH_WITHOUT_PREV_VALUE in each `nAtIndex` because currently the prevout's value is not serialized into the transaction.
-This would change, by default, so that teh equivalent of [SIGHASH_WITHINPUTVALUE](https://bitcointalk.org/index.php?topic=181734.0) is the norm.
+This would change, by default, so that the equivalent of [SIGHASH_WITHINPUTVALUE](https://bitcointalk.org/index.php?topic=181734.0) is the norm.
 To make a flag also use SIGHASH_ANYONECANPAY:

 ```
-// nHashType already defined, want to make it SIGHASH_ANYONECANPAY int nAtOther = SIGHASH_WITHOUT_PREV_SCRIPTPUBKEY |
+// nHashType already defined, want to make it use SIGHASH_ANYONECANPAY int nAtOther = SIGHASH_WITHOUT_PREV_SCRIPTPUBKEY |
                SIGHASH_WITHOUT_PREV_VALUE |
                SIGHASH_WITHOUT_INPUT_TXID |